memo330102/TaxCalculator/README.md

 2. TaxCalculator.Domain: Contains domain entities, interfaces, enums and valueobjects.
 3. TaxCalculator.Infrastructure: Contains the implementation of services, helpers and data access using Dapper.
 4. TaxCalculator.Application: Contains business logic and service layer.
+5. TaxCalculator.Caching: Contains the caching logic for in-memory operations, allowing easy integration with other caching mechanisms like Redis.
-5. TaxCalculator.Tests: Contains unit tests covering all calculations and functionalities.
+6. TaxCalculator.Tests: Contains unit tests covering all calculations and functionalities.

 Database